ThemModdingHerds/velvet-beautifier/README.md

 - this software (Velvet Beautifier)
 - me (N1ghtTheF0x)
-- any contributer on this repository
+- any contributer in this repository

 _We_ have **no relation** to Mane6/Maximum Entertainment/Them's Fightin' Herds, all assets used here are from the game and fall under their copyright.
 _We_ are **not responsible** for you getting banned from online play if you use any mods that might change online gameplay/features.